catchupTJC/catchuptjc.github.io/_posts/2019-05-24-The Parable of the Unjust Steward.md

 ---
 layout: post
-title: 119: All for Jesus
+title: The Parable of the Unjust Steward 不义管家的比喻
 category: Sermon(SG)2019
-tags: []
+tags: [Parable,World Possession]
-hymns: [‘‘,‘’]
+hymns: [119,228]
-The Parable of the Unjust Steward 不义管家的比喻
+---

 Luke 16:1-8
 v1
 A rich man had a steward who was working for him.
 In those days, the rich would have stewards to help manage their vast estates.
 A steward is given a wide range of executive powers to act on behalf of the master. v1 tells us that instead of working for the good of the master, this steward was serving his own interest.
 He was wasting his master’s goods.
 In today’s context, he was probably flying first class, or dining at lavish restaurants all charged to the company’s accounts.